mk-fg/reliable-discord-client-irc-daemon/README.rst

   deploy anywhere.

-- Runs in constant ~40M memory footprint on amd64, which is probably more than e.g. bitlbee-discord_ but nothing like those leaky browser tabs.
+- Runs in constant ~40M memory footprint on amd64, which is probably more than e.g. bitlbee-discord_, but better than those leaky browser tabs.

 - Easy to tweak and debug without rebuilds, gdb, rust and such.